kgpf-dev/kgpf-dev.github.io/content/services/ongoing-reporting.md

 bond issuance is retired.
 ::

+---

 Continuing disclosure
 ---------------------

 Most issuers of municipal bonds must disclose and provide information which will enable investors to make informed decisions regarding their investments.

+Since the adoption of Rule 15c2-12 by the Securities Exchange Commission (SEC) to increase reliability of disseminated information, several amendments have been made which now include continuing disclosure (disclosure and operating information filed annually) and the disclosure of material events.

 As a continuing disclosure agent, K&G Public Finance, will provide the necessary services to satisfy the requirements of disclosure obligations and as stipulated in the Continuing Disclosure Agreement and other related bond documents.

-Rule 15c2-12 was adopted by the Securities Exchange Commission (SEC) to increase reliability of disseminated information, several amendments were made which now include continuing disclosure (disclosure and operating information filed annually) and disclosure of material events.
+---

 Special tax and bond accountability reporting
 ---------------------------------------------